Ctra. Federal Cancun–Playa del Carmen Km. 298, Solidaridad, Quintana Roo

 As for the décor of these lavish suites, think light wood and warm sandstone, all finished with sharp, sheer edges.
 Green pillows on the sofa add one of the few notes of color––a look that's soothingly neutral, or simply austere, depending on your taste.
 (A soft goods renovation being rolled out during our last visit promised to add a few more color accents.)

 One of the warmest and most welcoming spaces at Rosewood Mayakoba is the spa.
 Set on its own small island, it is designed to capitalize on the outdoors at every opportunity.
 Every room, including the showers, has huge picture windows, letting in sunlight and views of surrounding greenery.
 The treatment rooms are separate cabins, each with its own deck overlooking the canals.
 You'll also find a pool here, as well as a cenote (a freshwater pool in the limestone bedrock) and a café with its own light–fare menu, including the house refresher, a blend of nutritious green chaya leaves and lime juice.
 Eight spa suites have space for in–room massages and the like.

 These suites are also the place to go if you prefer to avoid children, as the spa island is open only to guests 16 and over.
-The Riviera Maya has only one other truly child–friendly property in this price bracket (Esencia), so Rosewood Mayakoba, with its year–round acceptance of kids, has quickly become popular with families.
-The resort even maintains a kids' club to keep young ones busy with crafts, nature trips and more.
+The Riviera Maya has few other truly child–friendly properties with this level of style and service, so Rosewood Mayakoba, with its year–round acceptance of kids, is popular with discerning families.
+The resort even maintains a "Rose Buds" kids' club to keep young ones busy with crafts, nature trips and activities.